DFE-Digital/get-into-teaching-app/app/views/content/blog/7-things-to-include-in-your-teacher-training-application.md

 So you want to be a teacher — why?
 Were you taught by someone amazing?
 Do you love a specific subject?
 Do you want to give something back?

 Many people who join the teaching profession want to inspire the next generation in some way.
-However getting this across in your application and interview can be tricky.
+However, getting this across in your application and interview can be tricky.
 Remember that teacher training providers are looking for your potential to be a teacher, not just what you have already done.
 It is also really important to get across a feeling of positive energy about your goals and aspirations.
 Although different training providers will adopt different approaches to the interview process, all are looking for a self-motivated, passionate individual.

 You can use the acronym TEACHER to help you present yourself at your very best in your application and interview.